Waivers for vaccine production "not a solution" - BioNTech

 Sahin said it was important that shots produced in the EU could be exported to other parts of the world.
 The region could expect to achieve herd immunity by late summer, but it would be of little use if Europe were safe but the virus continued to rampage elsewhere, he added.

-BioNTech expects Chinese health authorities to approve its vaccine “by June at the latest”, Sahin told the briefing, adding it should be possible to start distributing it there in July.
+BioNTech expects Chinese health authorities to approve its vaccine “by July at the latest”, Sahin told the briefing, adding it should be possible to start distributing it there that month.

 “I am optimistic that we can help the people of China,” said Sahin, describing its local partner, Shanghai Fosun Pharmaceutical Group Co Ltd, as “a great company”.